juxt/yada/dev/resources/user-manual.md

 The second type of negotiation is termed _reactive negotiation_ where the agent chooses from a list of representations provided by the server.

 ## Resources

-Different types of resources are added to yada by defining Clojure types that satisfy one or more of yada's built-in protocols.
+Different types of resources are added to yada by defining Clojure types that satisfy one or more of yada's [protocols](#Protocols).
+The core request handling logic determines whether the resource type satisfies a protocol and uses the results of applying these protocol functions in determining the response.

 Let's delve a little deeper into how the _Hello World!_ example works.